Ohio has some of the most beautiful birds, including various herons.

 The grand, white bird stands three feet tall, with a long S-curved neck and a long black pointed beak that can catch fish from shallow streams or marshes.

-These majestic types of herons in Ohio live in swamps and wetlands around Ohio, where they hunt for fish, snakes, and frogs.
+These majestic herons live in swamps and wetlands in Ohio, where they hunt for fish, snakes, and frogs.

-In the summer, they lay three to five blue-green eggs hatching in June.
+In the summer, they lay three to five blue-green eggs, which hatch in June.
 Great Egrets are one of several species of wading birds often found in the Ohio wetlands during migration season.

 Other types include the Black-crowned Night Heron, Tricolored Heron, and Green Heron.